 Are we a public authority under GDPR?

-I work for a small local council, do I need to appoint a data protection officer (DPO)?
+Do we need to appoint a data protection officer (DPO)?

 What are the rules on security under the GDPR?